Jijel

-Jijel (جِيْجَل), the classical Igilgili, is the capital of Jijel Province in north-eastern Algeria.
+Jijel (Ǧiǧel, جِيْجَل), the classical Igilgili, is the capital of Jijel Province in north-eastern Algeria.
 It is flanked by the Mediterranean Sea in the region of Corniche Jijelienne and had a population of 131,513 in 2008.

 Jijel is the administrative and trade center for a region specialising in cork processing, leather tanning and steelmaking.
 Local crops include citrus and grain.
 Fishing is also of great importance.
 Tourists (mainly Algerians) are attracted to Jijel for its landscapes and fine sand beaches.
 Being a resort town, there are many hotels and restaurants.
 There are Phoenician tombs nearby.

 Geography

 Jijel is situated 30 km from Taza National Park; this national park and other vicinity features support a variety of flora and fauna.
 It is an important habitat for the endangered Barbary macaque, Macaca sylvanus.

 Climate

 Jijel has a hot-summer Mediterranean climate (Csa in the Köppen climate classification).